bekk/bekk-christmas/post/kotlin/when-we-need-a-concrete-generic.md

 > **reify**: to consider or represent (something abstract) as a material or concrete thing : to give definite content and form to (a concept or idea)

 With this defintion from [Merriam-Webster](https://www.merriam-webster.com/dictionary/reify) in mind, lets look at an example.
-One caveat though; `reified` requires an inline function, denoted by the `inline` keyword.
+One caveat though; `reified` requires it to be an inline function, denoted by the `inline` keyword.
+Inline, as the name implies, means that the function will be inlined at the call site - something we'll cover in another article!

 ```kotlin